leonardosantos1/api-consume-project-reactjs/README.md

 ```

-Command to run the API od the json server:
+Command to run the API of the json server:

 ```bash
 npm run dev:server